 Play a game

 Pick a game that you can actually practice and learn from.
 Take 5-10 minutes to complete a level or whatever it is.
-Not only playing games, but you can also have a quick run-through of a language learning app.
+Not only play games, but you can also have a quick run-through of a language-learning app.

-Watching your favorite English movies or tv shows can provide you with an educational twist.
-I like to spend my evening watching Netflix.
+Watching your favorite English movies or TV shows can provide you with an educational twist.
+I like to spend my evenings watching Netflix.
 This can help me build my vocabulary and improve my listening skills in an effective and fun way.

 Listen to a podcast

 I listened to a lot of podcasts lately, but my favorite would be about mystery cases or unsolved cases/mysteries.